Kotti/Kotti/docs/first_steps/installation.rst

   virtualenv mysite
   cd mysite
-  bin/pip install -r https://raw.github.com/Kotti/Kotti/master/requirements.txt

-Instead of installing the latest version from Git, you will usually want to install a specific release.
-Run this command instead to install release 0.8:

-  bin/pip install -r https://raw.github.com/Kotti/Kotti/0.8/requirements.txt
+  bin/pip install -r https://raw.github.com/Kotti/Kotti/0.9/requirements.txt

+This will install Kotti 0.9 and all its requirements into your virtualenv.

 Kotti uses `Paste Deploy`_ for configuration and deployment.
 An example configuration file is included with Kotti's source